Skip to main content

 graphics4 positive mentions

-• The game features higher resolution graphics and an amazing soundtrack that enhances the experience.
+• The game features an amazing soundtrack that enhances the experience.

-• The game is plagued by numerous bugs, including stuck dialogues and issues with controls, making it frustrating to play.
+• The game is plagued with numerous bugs and glitches, making it frustrating to play.

 • graphics